alexmacarthur/macarthur-me-gatsby/src/posts/deploying-code-with-a-git-hook/index.md

 ## Expect Gotchas

-While it might be conceptually straightforward, setting all this up actually requires quite a bit of frustrating configuration, especially if it's the first time you've set up such a process.
-That said, give yourself a little grace in working through the gotchas that will inevitably come up.
-Hopefully what you read here will help alleviate the pains of the process even a little bit.
+While it might be conceptually straightforward, working through the details of all this was periodically frustrating for me, especially since it was my first time pulling such a thing off.
+That said, give yourself a little grace in dealing with the gotchas that will inevitably come up.
+Hopefully what you read here will help alleviate the pains of the process even just a little bit.
+If that's true, writing this all out was worth it.